As reported in the February village magazine:

 There have been complaints from time to time about long grass at this junction resulting in poor visibility for drivers turning towards Cambridge.
 The Highways Department is responsible for cutting grass verges, and has a programme to cut them.
 Unfortunately weather variations can result in growth of the grass between scheduled cuts.

 The Highways people can carry out additional cuts, but they need to be requested to do so.
-Please therefore report to Peter Stokes any problems in this area, and he will pass on a request to the Highways Department.
+Please therefore report to the Parish Clerk any problems in this area, so that a request can be passed on to the Highways Department.